 Pha Tad Ke after years of work is now fully opened to the public since May 2017.
 It is the first botanical garden in Laos.
 It is a 15min boat ride from Luang Prabang along the Mekong River.
 The garden is a 14 ha garden next to a hill called Phad Tad Ke (unfolding and resolving cliff).
 The initiator, a former art seller specialized in primitive arts, fell in love with Luang Prabang and he’s obviously a nature lover.
 He kept his first love for art and he’s a partner of the Space Project a new gallery in Luang Prabang promoting Laotian artists.

 The project’s goal is to set up a regional research center that will run joint projects with botanical institutes in Southeast Asia, Europe and the United States in order to compile the first complete living collection of Lao plants.
 This collection will be used for in-situ and ex-situ research, education and leisure purposes.
-In this way, Pha Tad Ke will help promote biological diversity in accordance with the Convention on Biological Diversity.
+In this way, Pha Tad Ke help promote biological diversity in accordance with the Convention on Biological Diversity.
 Following its action and contacts with local authorities the adjacent hill was classified as a protected area covering 28 ha.

-Thanks to a privileged partnership with the garden, travel agents working with Exo have a unique opportunity to accompany Pha Tad Ke team to visit a village where they bring in environmental education through activities such as the medicinal garden kit, and about the ecology and medicinal properties of some species.
+Thanks to a privileged partnership with the garden, travel agents working with EXO have a unique opportunity to accompany Pha Tad Ke team to visit a village where they bring in environmental education through activities such as the medicinal garden kit, and about the ecology and medicinal properties of some species.

 Your donation directly benefits their needs:

 Pha Tad Ke has published several books for children.
 The pack includes eight books published by Pha Tad Ke, which will be donated to village libraries or given away.